folio-org/mod-login-saml/GUIDE.md

 ### SP metadata

-An XML file that describes the Service Point's configuration like successful login callback URL, and the encryption keys.
+An XML file that describes the Service Provider's configuration like successful login callback URL, and the encryption keys.

 ### SAML binding